 I love writer Tom MacRae's central ideas: the two-time streams, the kindness at the heart of it all and the McGuffin plague designed to keep the Doctor tramped in the TARDIS whilst Rory and Amy get to be the heart of the story.

 I suppose though this story stands and falls by how much you care about Amy and Rory.
 I'm not a big fan of this 'love that can cross time stuff' and I consider myself something of a sucker when it comes to things romantic.
 I think Amy and Rory are lovely but the Universe's great love affair?
 Oh call me a cynic and send me off to La Ville de Cynic.

-Having said that I did shed a little tear - which Louise Mensch will undoubtedly judge me as unmanly for - during the final scenes.
-Rory's Choice, as this story might have been called, was heartbreaking and brilliantly played by both Karen Gillan and Arthur Darvill, although allowing Amy 1 (or is is Amy 2) to make the decision herself felt a tiny bit like a cop out.
+Having said that I did shed a little tear during the final scenes.
+Rory's Choice, as this story might have been called, was heartbreaking and brilliantly played by both Karen Gillan and Arthur Darvill, although allowing Amy 1 (or is it Amy 2) to make the decision herself felt a tiny bit like a cop-out.

 So despite all my doubts and cynicism, all my quibbling I have to admit that it is actually pretty bloody good.
 It's amazing how writing all this down can focus the mind.

 Worth a watch.

 After the high and story arc heavy drama of A Good Man Goes To War and Let's Kill Hitler we have something much more domestic here in Night Terrors.
 A scared child and his struggling parents.
 Home on Earth.
 In a block of flats.
 All very Series One.

 And yet, despite this being a story about a scared child, no one seems fit to mention Amy, Rory and Melody Pond.
 She is not quite the elephant in the room but that's a pretty large quadruped in the building if you ask me.
 But this is Doctor Who.
 People move on.